The new Italian eID card (Carta d'identità elettronica italiana) started to roll out throughout Italy in 2016.

 Nuova carta d'identità, Napoli è prima in Italia

-Gemalto is proud to bring its contribution and provides its digital secure technologies to the Italian eID initiative.
+Gemalto is proud to bring its contribution and provides its digital security technologies to the Italian eID initiative.

 What is the new national ID card?
 How much does it cost?